pluja/awesome-privacy/README.md

 - [Padloc](https://padloc.app/) - The last password manager you'll ever want to use.
 - [Passky](https://passky.org) - Simple, modern, lightweight, open-source and secure password manager.
 - [LessPass](https://www.lesspass.com) - Stateless password manager.
 Remember one master password to access your passwords.
 No sync needed.

+## Pastebin and Secret Sharing

+These tools are useful when sharing secrets, code snippets or any other kind of text with others in a private way.

+- [PrivateBin](https://github.com/PrivateBin/PrivateBin) - A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+Data is encrypted/decrypted in the browser using 256 bits AES.
+- [Yopass](https://github.com/jhaals/yopass) - Secure sharing of secrets, passwords and files.

 ## Payments
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**